-What is Sex Therapy and what can be expected from a session?
+What is sex therapy, and what can be expected from a session?

-- Sex therapy can help teach couples in all kinds of relationships how to be conscious, caring, and connected.
+This type of therapy can help teach couples in all kinds of relationships how to be conscious, caring, and connected.

-- Plus, did you know that sexual dysfunction is best treated as a couple’s issue?
+Plus, did you know that sexual dysfunction is best treated as a couple’s issue?
 As they say, teamwork makes the dream work.

-What does a Sex Therapist do?
+What does a sex therapist do?

-- Proceeds with the agreed treatment for sexual dysfunction, whether it’s for an individual or as a couple.
+Then, with input from the client, a treatment plan is put into place.whether it’s for an individual or a couple.

 What are the steps for successful sex therapy treatment?

-- The sex therapist will meet with each partner separately and discuss their sexual history.Q The couple in relationship therapy will also give a joint sexual history report as part of their first homework assignment.
-A type of sexual history questionnaire to better understand the needs and desires or lack of sexual pleasure, etc.
+The sex therapist will meet with each partner separately and discuss their sexual history.
+Couples in relationship therapy will also give a joint sexual history report as part of their first homework assignment.
+A type of sexual history questionnaire is done to better understand the needs, desires, or lack of sexual pleasure, etc.

-What is Premature Ejaculation (PE)?
+What is premature ejaculation (PE)?

 What does it mean if my partner is unable to ejaculate?